imsardine/dev-notes/docs/python-pdb.md

   - [Python Debugging With Pdb – Real Python](https://realpython.com/python-debugging-pdb/) (2018-04-09)
       - pdb, and other debuggers, are indispensable tools.
 When you need a debugger, there’s no substitute.
 You really need it. 這句話有點奇妙
       - Sometimes, stepping through code in pdb and seeing how values change can be a real eye-opener and lead to “aha” moments, along with the occasional “face palm”.
-      - pdb is part of Python’s standard library, so it’s always there and available for use.
-This can be a LIFE SAVER if you need to debug code in an environment where you don’t have access to the GUI debugger you’re familiar with. 雖然 GUI debugger 很誘人，但 pdb 還是得學。
+      - pdb is part of Python’s standard library, so it’s ALWAYS THERE and available for use.
+This can be a life saver if you need to debug code in an environment where you don’t have access to the GUI debugger you’re familiar with. 雖然 GUI debugger 很誘人，但 pdb 還是得學。

 ## 新手上路 {: #getting-started }